 Reverse mortgage alternatives

-Suddenly a reverse mortgage doesn’t sound quite so appealing does it!
-The ASIC review found that many borrowers believe a reverse mortgage is the “only option” to address their immediate financial needs.
+While reverse mortgages come with their pitfalls, the ASIC review found that many borrowers believe a reverse mortgage is the “only option” to address their immediate financial needs.

-But there are a few alternatives out there which include:
+But there are a few alternatives which include:

 Sell and downsize